digdug26/economic-forecasting-app/README.md

 ## Environment Setup

-Before building the project or deploying it to Vercel, make sure the following environment variables are configured:
+Copy `.env.example` to `.env` and fill in the values before building or deploying the project.
+The following environment variables are supported:

 - `NEXT_PUBLIC_SITE_URL` (or `REACT_APP_SITE_URL`)
 - `REACT_APP_SUPABASE_URL`